grafana/mimir/docs/sources/operators-guide/configuring/reference-configuration-parameters/index.md

   # CLI flag: -blocks-storage.tsdb.isolation-enabled
   [isolation_enabled: <boolean> | default = false]

-  # (experimental) Enable querying overlapping blocks.
-If there are going to be
-  # overlapping blocks in the ingesters this should be enabled.
-  # CLI flag: -blocks-storage.tsdb.allow-overlapping-queries
-  [allow_overlapping_queries: <boolean> | default = false]

   # (advanced) Max size - in bytes - of the in-memory series hash cache.
 The
   # cache is shared across all tenants and it's used only when query sharding is
   # enabled.